 - Swells and will become sticky when wet and shrink when dried.

-- Self-ploughing is a characteristic of the black soil as it develops wide cracks when dried.
+- Self-plowing is a characteristic of black soil as it develops wide cracks when dried.

-- Deficient in: Nitrogen, Phosphorous and organic matter.
+- Deficient in: Nitrogen, phosphorus, and organic matter.

 - Texture: Clayey.